23XI Racing: Car No. 67 history

 On January 17, 2023, 23XI announced that Travis Pastrana would attempt to enter the No. 67 Toyota Camry for the 2023 Daytona 500 with sponsorship coming from Black Rifle Coffee Company.
 On February 14, Pastrana made the entry field by scoring the second fastest lap among the non-chartered teams.
 He suffered an accident in the qualifying duel and started in the back for the race.
-He ended up finishing 11th in the race.
+Pastrana ended up finishing eleventh in the race.
+On June 7, it was announced that Kamui Kobayashi would make his Cup debut in the No. 67 at the Indianapolis Motor Speedway Road Course, he would end up finishing 33rd in the race after getting caught up in several wrecks.

+On February 23, 2025, 23XI announced that Corey Heim signed a developmental deal that includes Cup races in the No. 67, and Xfinity races in the Sam Hunt Racing No. 24 car.